GLOBAL MARKETS-Dollar gains, equity rally stalls as caution returns | Business

 "The Fed has made its pivot," he said.
 "The labor market is strong enough and has enough momentum to take care of itself and now it's got to turn our attention back to inflation."
 The number of Americans filing new claims for unemployment benefits dropped to the lowest level in more than 52 years last week as labor market conditions tightened further amid an acute shortage of workers, the Labor Department said.

-The yield on 10-year Treasury note fell 3.4 basis points to 1.475%.
-The dollar edged higher against a basket of currencies as a warning from the International Monetary Fund's chief economist added to concerns about Omicron and tempered the appetite for riskier currencies.
+The yield on 10-year Treasury note fell below 1.5%, down 2.4 basis points to 1.485%.
+The dollar edged higher against a basket of currencies as a warning from the International Monetary Fund's chief economist added to concerns about Omicron and tempered the appetite for currencies and other assets considered "risky."

 The pandemic could turn out far more costly than estimated, but central banks do not have the space to keep monetary policy loose and interest rates low as inflationary pressures build, the IMF's Gita Gopinath said in Geneva.
-Tougher COVID-19 restrictions in the UK were unveiled late on Wednesday.
+Deputy Governor Toni Gravelle of the Bank of Canada said there is a risk Omicron could hold back services consumption and exacerbate supply constraint issues.

-MSCI's all-country world index fell 0.30% and the broad STOXX Europe 600 index slipped 0.16%.
+MSCI's all-country world index fell 0.38% and the broad STOXX Europe 600 index closed down 0.08%, but emerging markets stocks rose 0.48%.
 Oil prices fell after measures by some governments to slow the spread of Omicron, while a ratings downgrade for two Chinese property developers stoked fears over the economic health of the world's biggest oil importer.

 Developers China Evergrande and Kaisa were downgraded to "restricted default" by rating agency Fitch due to non-payment of offshore bonds.
 A source said Kaisa had started work on restructuring its $12 billion offshore debt.
 Hopes for monetary easing in China after a cut to banks' reserves ratio this week and fairly benign inflation figures on Thursday lifted Chinese shares and Asian shares outside Japan , which rose 0.6% to a two-week peak.